-I recommend testing for ferritin before supplementing, and retesting your levels within 1-3 months, to ensure that you are supplementing enough (but not too much!).
+I recommend testing for ferritin before supplementing, and retesting your levels within 1 to 3 months, to ensure that you are supplementing enough (but not too much!).

 Vitamin B9 is a necessary nutrient that naturally presents itself as folate, which plays a vital role in the formation of DNA and cell growth.
 In some cases, you may test normal or high for folate, but you could still be deficient in the right kind of folate for your body.

-Those who may have adrenal fatigue, those who are often stressed, and those with the MTHFR gene variation and high homocysteine levels may benefit from an activated or methylated version of folate, mainly because food alone does not provide sufficient levels.
-I have formulated MTHFR Pathways, which contains all of the above-mentioned ingredients and may be helpful with reducing homocysteine levels to help people with the MTHFR gene variation.
+Those who may have adrenal fatigue, those who are often stressed, and those with the MTHFR gene variation and high homocysteine levels, may benefit from an activated or methylated version of folate, mainly because food alone does not provide sufficient levels.
+I have formulated MTHFR Pathways, which contains all of the above-mentioned ingredients and may be helpful in reducing homocysteine levels.

 Fatigue can be experienced from ingesting a food you are sensitive to.
-Food sensitivities are very different than food allergies, and many people are sensitive to specific food groups which can result in fatigue.
-People with Hashimoto’s often present with gluten, dairy, soy, egg, corn, and nut sensitivities.
-In fact, two of the most common food sensitivities found in people with Hashimoto’s are gluten and dairy.
+Food sensitivities are very different from food allergies, and many people are sensitive to specific food groups which can result in fatigue.
+I’ve found that people with Hashimoto’s often present with gluten, dairy, soy, egg, corn, and nut sensitivities.
+In fact, I find two of the most common food sensitivities in people with Hashimoto’s are gluten and dairy.

 Changing my diet helped with fatigue, and I regained my energy.
 It also helped me eliminate bloating, symptoms of irritable bowel syndrome, anxiety, congestion, and carpal tunnel!

-In my outcomes survey of people with Hashimoto’s, 75 percent reported improvement in energy from the Autoimmune Paleo Diet, and another 78 percent saw improvement in energy from the Paleo diet.
+In my survey of people with Hashimoto’s, 75 percent reported improvement in energy from the Autoimmune Paleo diet, and another 78 percent saw improvement in energy from the Paleo diet.

-Food sensitivity testing may be helpful in some cases, but may not be affordable for many people.
-Not all tests are created equally, I have found the food sensitivity testing through Alletess to be the most accurate.
+Food sensitivity testing may be helpful in some cases.
+Not all tests are created equally, but I have found the food sensitivity testing through Alletess to be the most accurate.
 The company offers food sensitivity testing (96 and 184 food panels) for people to self-order.
 I started with the 96 food panel, which was enough to pinpoint most of my food triggers, and I now repeat the 184 food panel on an annual basis to be sure that I’m staying on top of potential triggers, as our food sensitivities and reactions to foods tend to change with time.

 5. Balance Your Blood Sugar

 Blood sugar imbalances can wreak havoc on our energy levels as well as cause anxiety.
-People with blood sugar imbalances will often have times of the day where they feel especially tired, weak and/or anxious, such as “morning fatigue” or the “afternoon slump.”
+People with blood sugar imbalances will often have times of the day where they feel especially tired, weak, and/or anxious, such as “morning fatigue” or the “afternoon slump.”
 Those who have adrenal fatigue may also suffer from blood sugar imbalances.

-That’s why balancing blood sugar levels should be one of the priorities for anyone who is hoping to overcome fatigue.
+That’s why balancing blood sugar levels should be one of the top priorities for anyone who is hoping to overcome fatigue.
 Balancing my blood sugar made a big difference for me, helping me feel more energetically balanced and less anxious throughout the day.
-As a side bonus, most people with Hashimoto’s will find that their thyroid antibody levels will drop thanks to balancing their blood sugar!
+Plus, many of my clients and readers with Hashimoto’s have reported that their thyroid antibody levels dropped when they balanced their blood sugar!

 Practitioners, like myself, who focus on reversing Hashimoto’s, often describe blood sugar imbalances as adding fuel to the fire in autoimmune thyroid disease.
 I wasn’t aware that I had blood sugar issues when I was first diagnosed (despite being a self-admitted sugar addict).

 However, eating a low glycemic index diet can help you feel fuller longer.
-It can also improve cholesterol and blood sugar levels, enhance cognitive performance, improve energy, alleviate symptoms of adrenal fatigue, promote weight loss, and reduce acne.
-The diet can also lower your risk of developing diabetes, heart disease, and some cancers as well.
+It can also help to improve cholesterol and blood sugar levels, enhance cognitive performance, improve energy, alleviate symptoms of adrenal fatigue, promote weight loss, and reduce acne.
+The diet can lower your risk of developing diabetes, heart disease, and some cancers as well.

 6. Enhance and Optimize Digestion

-The digestive process is an energy intensive one.
-Studies have shown that people with Hashimoto’s and hypothyroidism often do not have adequate levels of stomach acid, some don’t produce ANY stomach acid, making protein digestion inefficient and even more draining of our energy.
+The digestive process is an energy-intensive one.
+Studies have shown that people with Hashimoto’s and hypothyroidism often do not have adequate levels of stomach acid, and some don’t produce ANY stomach acid, making protein digestion inefficient and even more draining of our energy.

-My 10-year long debilitating fatigue was lifted practically overnight, and I went from sleeping for 11-12 hours per night to 8 hours — just because I started digesting my foods better.
-I felt like Bradley Cooper in Limitless after I started taking Betaine with Pepsin!
+My 10-year-long debilitating fatigue was lifted practically overnight, and I went from sleeping for 11 to 12 hours per night, to 8 hours — just because I started digesting my food better.
+I felt like Bradley Cooper in the movie Limitless after I started taking Betaine with Pepsin.
 Finally having enough energy gave me the confidence that I could overcome Hashimoto’s and my long list of health struggles.
-It even helped with my brain fog, and I was able to come up with all kinds of clever words much quicker.
+It even helped with my brain fog, and I was able to come up with all kinds of clever words much more quickly.
 My humor came back.

-Betaine with Pepsin promotes healthy digestion and supports nutrient absorption, such a protein, calcium, Vitamin B12, and iron.
-I have found it very beneficial for anyone seeking enhanced digestive function.
+Betaine with Pepsin promotes healthy digestion and supports the absorption of various nutrients, such as protein, calcium, vitamin B12, and iron.
+I have found it to be very beneficial for anyone seeking enhanced digestive function.

-If you have a thyroid condition and continue to struggle with fatigue, you can download my Low Stomach Acid Quick Start Guide.
+If you have a thyroid condition and continue to struggle with fatigue, check out my article on low stomach acid.

 7. Sunshine Deficiency